What to Do When Your Friend Becomes Your Boss

 Another possibility is that you'll overhear people talking about your friend-turned-boss and saying things you might know to be untrue.
 In this scenario, the best policy will be to stay out of it and let an impartial party deal with the situation.

 When workplace gossip starts to become a real problem, there are actions you can take to help find a resolution to the issue.
-One option could be to take it to the HR department, which could be particularly important if you feel it's escalating to the point of bullying or harassment.
+One option could be to take it to the HR department, which could be particularly important if you feel it's escalating to the point of bullying.

 Just remember that, while you may have been close with the new boss as a friend, that doesn't mean you have to feel responsible for protecting or standing up for them.
 Sticking to the procedures outlined in your company policies and following the proper channels will always be the best option.